dabeaz/curio/docs/reference.rst

    exception, that exception is raised.
 A ``RuntimeError`` exception is raised if this is called when no remaining tasks are available.

-.. asyncmethod:: TaskGroup.join(*, wait=all)
+.. asyncmethod:: TaskGroup.join()

-   Wait for tasks in the group to terminate.
-If *wait* is ``all``, then wait for all tasks to completee.
-If *wait* is ``any`` then wait for any task to terminate and cancel any remaining tasks.
-If *wait* is ``object``, then wait for any task to terminate and return a non-None object, cancelling all remaining tasks afterwards.
-If any task returns with an error, then all remaining tasks are immediately cancelled and a ``TaskGroupError`` exception is raised.
+   Wait for tasks in the group to terminate according to the wait policy set for the group.
 If the ``join()`` operation itself is cancelled, all remaining tasks in the group are also cancelled.
 If a ``TaskGroup`` is used as a context manager, the ``join()`` method is called on context-exit.

 .. asyncmethod:: TaskGroup.cancel_remaining()